local-toronto-php-groups/2024jun06_meetup_gta_php/README.md

 Ilija is paid by the PHP Foundation (https://thephp.foundation/structure/).
 Larry is a volunteer, who has contributed countless hours, to making these RFC's happen.
 Thank you to both!

-Larry is going to go through both RFC's with a look at their practical application to our day-to-day PHP development.
+Larry is going to talk about Property Hooks at our meet-up.
+Bring your questions!

+We are recording our meet-up, in the hope that publishing it will benefit our fellow PHP devs.

 ##
 Note-able links: